‘Summer House’ Star Amanda Batula Shows Off Her Glistening Hamptons Body In Stunning Bikini Shot

 Summer House star Amanda Batula is ruling the pool.
-The Bravo reality star, who appears with her fiancé, Kyle Cooke, on the Hampton-based summertime show, posed for a stunning Instagram bikini shot while floating in a glistening swimming pool.
+The Bravo reality star, who appears with her fiancé, Kyle Cooke, on the Hamptons-based summertime show, posed for a stunning Instagram bikini shot while floating in a glistening swimming pool.

-In the pic, which you can see below, Amanda is wearing copper-colored bikini as she lounges on a cell phone shaped pool float.
+In the pic, which you can see below, Amanda is wearing a copper-colored bikini as she lounges on a cell phone shaped pool float.
 The reality star’s toned and tanned body is in full view as she sizzles on a hot summer day.
 In the caption, Amanda joked that her fiancé Kyle tells her she spends too much time on the phone— although he probably won’t complain about seeing her laying around on this particular phone.

 Amanda Batula received more than 22,000 likes on her bikini photo, with comments from followers who asked her where she got her cute suit and others just commenting that she looks “hot hot hot.”